influxdata/docs-v2/content/influxdb/v2.1/get-started.md

 *Note:** To run InfluxDB, start the `influxd` daemon ([InfluxDB service](/influxdb/v2.1/reference/cli/influxd/)) using the [InfluxDB command line interface](/influxdb/v2.1/reference/cli/influx/).
 Once you've started the `influxd` daemon, use `localhost:8086` to log in to your InfluxDB instance.

-To start Influx do the following:
+To start InfluxDB, do the following:
   1. Open a terminal.
-  2. Type influxd in the command line.
+  2. Type `influxd` in the command line.

 ```bash
 influxd